 If you're wondering how it differs from other acids, like, say, glycolic acid, the lactic acid molecule is actually larger, so it can't penetrate as deeply—instead, you're getting more surface treatment (polishing, firming, exfoliating goodness).
 This is good news for those with sensitive skin, though, who'll likely be able to tolerate its effects better.
 This isn't just good news for people with sensitive skin, though, because it means lactic acid is also less likely than glycolic or salicylic acid to disrupt the pH of your skin barrier.
 So pretty much anyone can use it.
 If you're someone with acneic skin who needs a lot of exfoliation, you can alternate your use of lactic acid with use of something deeper like salicylic, which will clear off dead skin and deep clean your pores.

 Celebrity esthetician Renée Rouleau recommends incorporating a lactic acid product (like a serum or toner) on a three-on/three-off schedule, i.e., you should apply the acid for three nights in a row, then take a break for three nights to treat your skin with hydrating ingredients that nourish the new cells you've revealed.

 Also, consider discontinuing strong exfoliating products such as retinoid or scrubs when you're regularly using lactic—or any—acid.
 "As it makes new skin grow, which may not have any pigment in it, it may cause increased susceptibility to sunburn.
 Therefore, it is often formulated with a sunscreen," says Schep.
-Since sloughing off layers of your skin leaves you more prone to sun damage, make sure to apply an SPF of at least 30 daily (as you should be, anyway!).
+Since sloughing off layers of your skin also leaves you more prone to sun damage, make sure to apply an SPF of at least 30 daily (as you should be, anyway!).